 Chlorophyll – A, B and Carotenoids

-Ok so we have all heard of Chlorophyll – the pigment that absorbs light and allows Photosynthetic reactions to occur, provide fuel for the plants to exist.
+Ok, so we have all heard of Chlorophyll – the pigment that absorbs light and allows Photosynthetic reactions to occur, provide fuel for the plants to exist.

 Additionally, it is worth pointing out there is a third accessory pigment group called carotenoids.
-These pigments are not directly involved in photosynthesis rather pass the absorbed energy into Chlorophyll so are of importance however less so that Chlorophyll A and B. For the purposes of this article we will disregard these, and this shall be visited in more detail in a later post
+These pigments are not directly involved in photosynthesis rather pass the absorbed energy into Chlorophyll so are of importance however less so than Chlorophyll A and B. For the purposes of this article we will disregard these, and this shall be visited in more detail in a later post

 In order to understand these optimal wavelengths, the diagram we have created the diagram below to aid your understanding.

 Now let us consider the daylight white LED (5500-6000k) LED example from before.
-If we look at the spectral power graph for this product we can there is a lot of energy concentrated in the green part of the spectrum which is largely reflected by plants (incidentally this this is why we perceive lots of plants as green).
+If we look at the spectral power graph for this product we can there is a lot of energy concentrated in the green part of the spectrum which is largely reflected by plants (incidentally this is why we perceive lots of plants as green).

 As a result, the usable light energy (PAR) of the daylight white product is actually quite low.
 In order to demonstrate this you can overlay the two graphs.

-In this comparison it is pretty clear that whilst there is some correlation in the blue parts of the spectrum the majority of the Daylight White LED power is in the worst place in terms of PAR efficiency for Chlorophyll A an B. Hence this is typically this why you don’t tend to use this type of LED in a grow light.
+In this comparison it is pretty clear that whilst there is some correlation in the blue parts of the spectrum the majority of the Daylight White LED power is in the worst place in terms of PAR efficiency for Chlorophyll A an B. Hence this is typically why you don’t tend to use this type of LED in a grow light.

 Wavelength Targeting: Increasing PAR

-So, in order to create better efficiencies in design you can now use LED technology to target specific wavelengths, thus increasing the amount of PAR (useable light) for the amount of electrical power consumed.
-This combined with the overall efficiencies offered by LED technology is the reason LED grow lights have overtaken old inefficient HPS and MHPS set ups.
+So, in order to create better efficiencies in design, you can now use LED technology to target specific wavelengths, thus increasing the amount of PAR (useable light) for the amount of electrical power consumed.
+This combined with the overall efficiencies offered by LED technology is the reason LED grow lights have overtaken old inefficient HPS and MHPS setups.

 So which colours should I use?